What's new in Azure Virtual Desktop?

-The earlier version of Windows Virtual Desktop had four built-in admin roles that you could assign to a tenant or host pool.
+The earlier version of Azure Virtual Desktop had four built-in admin roles that you could assign to a tenant or host pool.
 These roles are now in Azure role-based access control (Azure RBAC).
-You can apply these roles to every Windows Virtual Desktop Azure Resource Manager object, which lets you have a full, rich delegation model.
+You can apply these roles to every Azure Virtual Desktop Azure Resource Manager object, which lets you have a full, rich delegation model.

 In this update, you no longer need to run Azure Marketplace or the GitHub template repeatedly to expand a host pool.
 All you need to expand a host pool is to go to your host pool in the Azure portal and select + Add to deploy additional session hosts.

 Host pool deployment is now fully integrated with the Azure Shared Image Gallery.
 Shared Image Gallery is a separate Azure service that stores virtual machine (VM) image definitions, including image versioning.
 You can also use global replication to copy and send your images to other Azure regions for local deployment.

 Monitoring functions that used to be done through PowerShell or the Diagnostics Service web app have now moved to Log Analytics in the Azure portal.
 You also now have two options to visualize your reports.
 You can run Kusto queries and use Workbooks to create visual reports.

 You're no longer required to complete Azure Active Directory (Azure AD) consent to use Azure Virtual Desktop.
 In this update, the Azure AD tenant on your Azure subscription authenticates your users and provides Azure RBAC controls for your admins.